data-mill-cloud/data-mill/infrastructure/README.md

 You can use `flavour: all` or list the component names e.g. `flavour: spark, jupyterhub`.
 When using `flavour: all` the components are taken in alphabetical order, so it is necessary to list them if you have dependencies across them.
 The `k8s_default_config` is used to specify the default filename for cluster configuration, this can be overwritten with `-t filename`.
+For instance, `default_uc.yaml` in `k8s/configs` specifies a microk8s cluster.
+This target can be overwritten with `-t` or directly in the flavour file, for instance using `default_mc.yaml` to target a minikube cluster.
 The `component_default_config` is used to specify the default configuration filename for each component, and can be overwritten with `-f filename`.
 With `-f filename` we can specify a different flavour than the default one, and overwrite the config of each file (if `filename` exists, or fallback to `component_default_config` where it doesn't).
 The data folder is where the code examples are stored, along with the bucket structure that we want replicated to the local datalake.